 How to create a BI marketing strategy

 How can you create a strategy for business intelligence for marketing?
 What does the business intelligence process look like?
-Here’s a look at some of the basic steps:
+Here’s a look at some basic steps:

 - Identify your goals: Having measurable goals will guide your business intelligence process and keep you on track.